SteveLim99/ArchiLens/README.md

 - Solidity by Juan Blanco

 # 3 Setting up
+3.1 Install HDWalletProvider
+- npm install @truffle/hdwallet-provider

-3.1 If Migration.json and simpleStorage.json not found in client/src/contracts, re-run truffle, otherwise jump to 3.2.
+3.2 If Migration.json and simpleStorage.json not found in client/src/contracts, re-run truffle, otherwise jump to 3.2.
 - "truffle migrate --reset --network ropsten"

-3.2 Install dependancies and packages, channge directory to "client" and carry out installation of packages found in node_modules.
+3.3 Install dependancies and packages, channge directory to "client" and carry out installation of packages found in node_modules.
 - cd client
 - npm i

-3.3 Launch React App from the same directory
+3.4 Launch React App from the same directory
 - npm start

-3.4 React application should be hosted at localhost:3000, more information can be seen in truffle-config.js
+3.5 React application should be hosted at localhost:3000, more information can be seen in truffle-config.js

 # 4 Unity Application
 4.1 Install Unity APK